racerandom/JaMIE/README.md

 #### Pretrained BERT required for training:
 [NICT-BERT (NICT_BERT-base_JapaneseWikipedia_32K_BPE)](https://alaginrc.nict.go.jp/nict-bert/index.html)

+## Train:
 ### Pre-processing: Batch Converter from XML (or raw text) to CONLL for Train/Test

 Convert XML or raw text files to CONLL files before Train/Test.
-You can also convert raw text to CONLL-style for Test.
+You can also convert raw text to CONLL-style for Test, but please make sure the file extension is .xml.

 > python data_converter.py \ \
 >    --mode xml2conll \ \